RobertBarrow/The-Blockchain-Charitable-Trust/phase-one.md

 * must be able to Deposit and Withdraw Assets from Containers
 * must be able to Transfer Trustcoins between Funds (source must belong to own account, but destination can be any account)

-Mandatory attributes:
+#### Mandatory attributes

 * blockchain unique identifier (_BUI_)
 * unique name

-Optional attributes:
+#### Optional attributes

 * location (_BUI linked to an active Location_)
 * central bank (_BUI linked to an active Central Bank_)

-Associated Smart Contracts:
+#### Associated Smart Contracts

-* Register Sovereign (_name_)
+##### Register Sovereign (*name*)

-  _Must supply:_
+Must supply

-    1. a unique name for this Sovereign entity
+* a unique name for this Sovereign entity

-  _Notes:_
+Notes

 1. this registration must be approved by The Blockchain Charitable Trust

-* De-register Sovereign (_BUI_)
+##### De-register Sovereign (*BUI*)

-  _Must supply:_
+Must supply

-    1. the BUI of an active Sovereign entity (_self_)
+* the BUI of an active Sovereign entity (*self*)

-  _Notes:_
+Notes

 1. a Sovereign entity can only be de-registered by itself
-    1. a Sovereign entity can only be de-registered if it holds no BCT or other Assets
+2. a Sovereign entity can only be de-registered if it holds no BCT or other Assets

-* Request Currency (_name_)
+##### Request Currency (*name*)

-  _Supply:_
+  Must supply

-    1. a unique name for the requested Currency \[GSC\]
+* a unique name for the requested Currency

-  _Notes:_
+  Notes

 1. this request can only be fullfilled by the Central Bank that has been linked to this Sovereign entity

-* Request Currency Retirement (_BUI_)
+##### Request Currency Retirement (*BUI*)

-  _Supply:_
+  Must supply

-    1. BUI of an active Currency \[that is to be retired\]
+* BUI of an active Currency (that is to be retired)

-  _Notes:_
+  Notes

 1. the Currency must be one that is owned by the Sovereign entity submitting the request;
-    2. this request can only fullfilled by the Central Bank that is linked to the Sovereign entity_
+2. this request can only fullfilled by the Central Bank that is linked to the Sovereign entity

-* Request Account (_name_)
+##### Request Account (*name*)

-  _Supply:_
+  Must supply

-    1. a unique name for the requested Account
+* a unique name for the requested Account

-  _Notes:_
+  Notes

-    1. this request can only be fullfilled by the Central Bank that is linked to the Sovereign entity_
+1. this request can only be fullfilled by the Central Bank that is linked to the Sovereign entity

-* Request Account Closure (_BUI_)
+##### Request Account Closure (*BUI*)

-  _Must supply:_
+  Must supply

-    1. the BUI of an empty Account \[that is to be closed / made inactive\]
+* the BUI of an empty Account \[that is to be closed / made inactive\]

-  _Notes:_
+  Notes

 1. the Account must be owned by this Sovereign entity_
 2. the Account balance must be zero

-* Open Account Fund (_name, BUI_)
+##### Open Account Fund (*name, BUI*)

-  _Must supply:_
+  Must supply

-    1. a unique name for the Fund and the BUI of an active Account
+*   a unique name for the Fund and the BUI of an active Account

-  _Notes:_
+  Notes

 1. the Account must be owned by the Sovereign entity that is opening the Fund

-* Close Account Fund (BUI)
+##### Close Account Fund (BUI)

-  _Must supply:_
+  Must supply

 1. the BUI of an empty fund

-  _Notes:_
+  Notes

 1. the Fund must belong to an Account that is owned by the Sovereign entity that is closing the Fund

 # WIP